Parents, schools face another reckoning over COVID-19 cases | WTOP News

 Most schools across the country are keeping classrooms open, despite the new threat from omicron, but some school districts have moved to limit in-person instruction as a precaution.

-On Friday, one of the largest school districts on the East Coast, the Prince George’s County district in Maryland, said it would cancel in-person instruction in favor of virtual classes because of rising COVID-19 cases at its campuses.
+On Friday, one of the largest school districts on the East Coast, the Prince George’s County district in Maryland, just outside Washington, said it would cancel in-person instruction in favor of virtual classes because of rising COVID-19 cases at its campuses.

 Schools in Mount Vernon, New York, and elsewhere also reverted back to virtual instruction.